TN 48 (10-24)

 D. Additional considerations for the vocational therapy exception

 • Do not confuse this exception with the 301 work incentives provision.
 Under the 301 provision, if the individual is participating in an approved vocational rehabilitation program, then disability benefits may continue even though the disability has ceased.
-See DI 28001.040, Cases with Vocational Rehabilitation (VR) Involvement (301 Cases).
+See DI 28001.040 Cases with Vocational Rehabilitation (VR) Involvement (301 Cases).

-• If disability continues but the individual is currently receiving training or education, consider a vocational diary described in DI 26525.050.
+• If disability continues but the individual is currently receiving training or education, consider a vocational diary as described in DI 26525.050.

 E. Exclusions to the vocational therapy exception